HONG KONG: City University of Hong Kong

 Includes: Northeastern University (NU) tuition for 16 NU credits ($TBD), and International Security and Emergency Support ($350).
 Students are responsible for all other expenses, including housing and other non-academic costs for which they will be billed directly by the program provider or host institution.
 Students are also responsible for arranging and purchasing their own flights.

 As an exchange student, you may apply for on-campus student residence.
 Applications should be made online when you apply for your exchange studies.
-Please note that there is no guarantee of accommodation in the student residence because of limited capacity.
+Please note that there is no guarantee of accommodation in the student residence because of limited capacity, therefore all students are encouraged to apply early.
 Exchange students may also arrange their own off-campus accommodation.

 On-campus residences typically include the following: